digego/extempore/INSTALL.md

 On **Windows**, the `<` redirection will work with `cmd.exe`, but not PowerShell

-Then build LLVM, moving the libraries into `/path/to/extempore/llvm` as part of the `install` step
+Then build LLVM, moving the libraries into `/path/to/extempore/llvm-build` as part of the `install` step

 ```
 mkdir cmake-build && cd cmake-build
-cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_TERMINFO=OFF -DLLVM_ENABLE_ZLIB=OFF -DCMAKE_INSTALL_PREFIX=/path/to/extempore/llvm .. && make && make install
+cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_TERMINFO=OFF -DLLVM_ENABLE_ZLIB=OFF -DCMAKE_INSTALL_PREFIX=c:/path/to/extempore/llvm-build .. && make && make install
 ```

 On **Windows**, you'll also need to specify a 64-bit generator e.g.
 `-G"Visual Studio 14 2015 Win64"`

 To build, open the `Extempore.sln` file and build the `ALL_BUILD` target, then the `INSTALL` target.
 If the install step doesn't work, you can try directly calling `cmake -P cmake_install.cmake` which should be in the same directory.
+On Windows, the LLVM build output must be installed into an `llvm-build` subdirectory in the top-level Extempore directory (since the AOT compilation process will look in there to find `llc`).

 ## Building Extempore